-Today sees the beta launch of the long awaited WordPress 5.0, complete with the new editor, Gutenberg, merged into core.
-This particular release has gained an abundance of coverage across various industry blogs due to the radical changes to the layout, which attempts to make it easy for anyone to create rich content layouts with a block-based UI.
+The release of WordPress 5.0 has gained an abundance of coverage across various industry blogs due to the radical changes to the layout, which attempts to make it easy for anyone to create rich content layouts with a block-based UI.

 As a team, we’ve been collectively working with Gutenberg, and testing it’s limitations, for almost 12 months now, and just last month we spoke openly at #BigWP about our experience of using Gutenberg for two enterprise level projects – an internal app for a global financial organisation and an entirely new website theme for Nobel Peace Prize Winner, Amnesty International.
 You can view a short demo of how we used Gutenberg to build custom content blocks for the internal app, below.

 We took an unusual approach to getting to know Gutenberg.
 We nominated a single team member to become our in-house ‘expert’ and tasked him to explore the new editor, and then to present his findings to the rest of the team.
 This worked really well for us, and it’s been a really positive experience for the whole team.

 WordPress 5.0 is considered to be a major release with some of the biggest changes to WordPress, but what impact will it have, and is it a stable option for your website?
 We looked at some of the burning questions surrounding the release…